pablogpena/phylaCOI/scripts/otu_generation/README.md

 - Ensure VSEARCH is correctly installed and callable via the command `vsearch`.

----

-# run_distance_pipeline.R
+# get_informative_otus.R
 ## Description
-`run_distance_pipeline.R` iterates through phylum subdirectories within a specified base directory, computes genetic and geographic distance matrices, and identifies *informative OTUs* based on distance thresholds.
+`get_informative_otus.R` iterates through phylum subdirectories within a specified base directory, computes genetic and geographic distance matrices, and identifies *informative OTUs* based on distance thresholds.
 This script automates the post-processing step of the OTU pipeline, linking sequence data with spatial coordinates and filtering for meaningful genetic variation.

 ## Input Requirements